yellaham/yellaham.github.io/_pages/about.md

   - /about.html
 ---

-Currently, I am a Lead Machine Learning & AI Scientist at Optum.
+Currently, I am a Lead Machine Learning & AI Scientist at Optum AI.

 Previously, I was an AI Research Lead at JPMorgan Chase & Co., working in the [AI Research](https://www.jpmorgan.com/technology/artificial-intelligence) team.
 At JPM, my research focused on deep generative models for time series data as part of the [Synthetic Data](https://www.jpmorgan.com/technology/artificial-intelligence/initiatives/synthetic-data)